jpolton/Belize/Home.md

 # C_RISC Wiki

-## First section covers how to build and run a NEMO tide and surge model in a docker container
+## Levels 1 to 8 covers how to build and run a NEMO tide and surge model in a docker container

-### First section Summary:
 * Setup and build XIOS and NEMO on a docker image
 * Create 12th degree coordinates file for desired region
 * Generate bathymetry file for this region